jolineduong/ml-project-supervised-learning/README.md

 ### Process
 1. Explore dataset to get a clear understanding of the relationships between variables and how they affect the outcome variable.
 2. Start data pre-processing.
 Clean the data by checking for null/missing values, duplicates, and outliers.
-3. Start feature analysis – I created a feature that combines age and pregnancies, I wanted to look at how geriatric pregnancies could potentially affect a patient’s likelihood of getting diabetes.
+3. Start feature engineering – I created a feature that combines age and pregnancies, I wanted to look at how geriatric pregnancies could potentially affect a patient’s likelihood of getting diabetes.
 4. Train the models.
 5. Evaluate the models.